xansec/hackathon-resources/gh-actions.md

 If this is what you saw, congratulations you just automated the build and package process!

-5. Now that the image is built,, push the image to the registry like last time:
+5. Now that the image is built, push the image to the registry like last time:

 ```
 docker push ghcr.io/<Your GitHub Username>/mayhem-cmake-example:latest